 To assess the impact of the project on vegetation, vegetation monitoring stations were established systematically along transects throughout the project and reference area (figure 2).
 Stations were monitored using a modified Braun-Blanquet sampling method as outlined in (Steyer et al. 1995).
-Percent cover, height of dominant species, and species richness was documented in 4 m sampling plots.
-Vegetation was evaluated at the sampling sites in the fall of 2000 (pre construction) and in the fall of 2003 (post construction).
+Percent cover, height of dominant species, and species richness was documented in 4 m^2 sampling plots.
+Vegetation was evaluated at the sampling sites in the fall of 2000 (pre-construction) and in the fall of 2003 (post-construction).
 A subset of the vegetation stations were sampled after Hurricane Rita in 2005, 2006, 2007 and 2008.
 Beginning in 2006 vegetation was monitored at five CRMS sites inside and outside of the project boundaries.
 Individual species' cover data from project specific monitoring and CRMS stations were summarized according to the Floristic Quality Index (FQI) method utilized by CRMS (Cretini et al. 2011) where cover is qualified by scoring species according to whether they are generally associated with disturbance or stability.
-Vegetation data was also assigned a salinity category based on what marsh type the individual species were most commonly found, e.g. fresh, intermediate, brackish, and saline, along with transitional classes such as fresh-intermediate, intermediate-brackish, and brackish-saline using the Visser classifications.
+Vegetation data was also assigned a salinity category based on what marsh type the individual species were most commonly found, e.g. fresh, intermediate, brackish, and saline, along with transitional classes such as fresh-intermediate, intermediate-brackish, and brackish-saline using the Visser classifications (Visser et al. 2002).
 This approach examines marsh type transitions and trends as the process of changing classifications takes place.
+The CRMS percent cover and layer height vegetation data was transformed into a three dimensional vegetation volume and then indexed by marsh type to generate a 0-100 score for the vegetation volume present (Wood et al. 2015).
+This metric focuses on the quantity of vegetation present irrespective of species and can aid in the separation of similar marsh types with different growth potential.